tzagim/tzbot/README.md

 A simple Telegram Python bot running on Python3 to automatically forward messages from one chat to another.

+# Auto Delete messages after X time
+Automatic deletion of messages after a specified period of time, please note that you cannot delete messages of another bot, Because of Telegram limitations.

+A simple Telegram Python bot running on Python3 to automatically forward messages from one chat to another.

 ## Setting Up The Bot (Read Before Trying To Use!):
 Please make sure to use the latest Python version. (*Recommended*)